 - Production platform for European automotive and electronics industry

 - Satisfactory public and external accounts

 - Robust financial system dominated by foreign groups

 - Small economy dependent on European investment and markets

-- Strong sectoral concentration of exports: automotives and consumer electronics
+- Strong sectorial concentration of exports: automotive and consumer electronics

 - Regional development inequalities/the east lagging behind (infrastructure and training)

 - Shortage of skilled labor and high long-term unemployment